hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 3. On the <b>User</b> tab of the dialog box, update the <b>User Name</b>, <b>Email</b>, or <b>Password</b>.

 4. On the <b>Cloud</b> tab, update the user cloud role.
-See [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).
+See [Administration Dashboard Tasks by Role](/cloudos/manage/administration-dashboard/tasks-by-role/).

 5. Click <b>Update User</b>.

 #### How to Delete, Disable, or Enable a User

-To learn whether you have permission to perform the following tasks on the Cloud tab, see [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Note:</b>  You cannot delete, disable, or
 enable the following users: Admin, Arch, and control users such as Trash or Nova.
 Delete, Disable, and Enable do not display for those users. </p>